torvalds/linux/Documentation/mm/hmm.rst

    Now that the driver knows that this page is being migrated, it can invalidate device private MMU mappings and copy device private memory to system memory or another device private page.
-The core Linux kernel handles CPU page table invalidations so the device driver only has to invalidate its own MMU mappings.
+The core GNU/Linux kernel handles CPU page table invalidations so the device driver only has to invalidate its own MMU mappings.